mlip-cmu/book/14-quality-assurance-basics.md

 <figcaption>

-An example of a coverage report, highlighting which lines have not been executed by any tests, which may inform what additional tests to add, for example tests about year changes and tests about the 400-year leap year rule.
+An example of a coverage report, highlighting which lines have not been executed by any tests, which may inform what additional tests to add, for example tests about year changes and tests about the 400-year leap year rule. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>